armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 * A kubeconfig containing credentials for the service account

 This document uses the Armory `spinnaker-tools` Go CLI (available on [Github](https://github.com/armory/spinnaker-tools)) to create many of these resources.
 There are separate instructions to perform these steps manually.

+Halyard uses this Kubeconfig file to create the Kubernetes deployment objects that create the microservices that compose Spinnaker.
+This same Kubeconfig is passed to Spinnaker so that Spinnaker can see and manage its own resources.

 1. Obtain the `spinnaker-tools` CLI tool.
 Go to https://github.com/armory/spinnaker-tools/releases, and download the latest release for your operating system (OSX and Linux available).
 You can also use curl: